mayakarabula/uxn-chess/README.md

 ./run.sh PATH_TO_YOUR_CHESS_UXN/chess.c
 ```

+Alternatively you can just run the rom provided in this repository with uxn emulator (I have tried it with `uxnemu`) or compile the TAL source code with `uxnasm`

+Information on how to run uxn programs can be found on [100 rabbits page](https://100r.co/site/uxn.html).

 ## what is implemented
 - [x] board drawn
 - [x] pieces drawn
 - [x] keep order - first white pieces, then black, and so on
-- [ ] standard moves - IN PROGRESS
+- [ ] standard moves - IN PROGRESS (pawns, knights ready)
 - [ ] special moves - en passant, pawn promotion, castles
 - [ ] check
 - [ ] check mate